All Things Stewart Mineral Springs

-Until late 2017, was only mildly disgruntled work-trade volunteer (relatively speaking) over dismal way things were going after first ownership change in generations.
+Until late 2017, was only a mildly disgruntled work-trade volunteer (relatively speaking) over dismal way things were going after first 'ownership' change in generations.
 Nurtured hopes place would turn around...eventually.
 Especially with new, at first seemingly promising, stewardship.

-In wake of shocking changes new ownership brought about once showing true colors, became one uber-disgruntled ex-"employee" indeed.
-With heavy heart, suspended 17 years of psyched involvement (10% paid, 90% informal volunteer work-trade) to join growing de facto boycott of the long cherished realm.
+In wake of calamitous changes new 'ownership' brought about once showing their true colors, I became one uber-disgruntled ex-"employee" indeed.
+With heavy heart, suspended 18 years of psyched involvement (10% paid, 90% informal volunteer work-trade) to join growing de facto boycott of long cherished realm.

-taking out gazebo's love-offering prayer alt year-earlier, ridiculously oppressive clothing-optional ban became absolute last straw for countless now-former, longtime supporters near and far.
+taking out gazebo's love-offering prayer altar the year-earlier oppressive clothing-optional ban became the absolute last straw for countless now-former longtime supporters both near and far.

-With pandemic forcing shutdown of bathhouse and subsequent management decision (likely made earlier) to KEEP it shut, along with ending massage service, place has entered truly uber-weird territory.
+With pandemic forcing shutdown of bathhouse and subsequent management decision (likely made even before ever beginning their new absentee stewardship) to KEEP it shut, along with ending massage service, and now, reported unspeakable repurposing of bathhouse by dismantling tub rooms, place has entered truly uber-weird and disheartening territory.

 See below for analysis of sorry situation (also 12-part writing, currently far down on home page)

-What has made this rustic retreat tucked away in wilds near Weed, California, revered by so many for so long?
+What made this rustic retreat tucked away in wilds near Weed, California revered by so many for so long?